Launch Updates

 That means players can request access, but hosts still control the table.

-That means address details stay protected until approval and reveal timing.
+That means address details stay protected until approval and address release.

 That means the roster should feel clearer than a messy group text when the night starts moving.